FedeClaudi/Term.jl/docs/src/index.md

 !!! info "`Term` and `rich`"
     While `Term` was written from scratch in Julia, it's based upon a pre-existing python library called [`rich`](https://github.com/Textualize/rich).
 If you have never used `rich`, just know that it's absolutely awesome.
 And its creator, Will McGugan, made it open source for anyone to use.
 That also meant people like us could took inspiration from `rich` to create related packages in other languages.
-We are very grateful to Will, and we hope that `Term` will end up beign a fraction as cool as `rich`.
+We are very grateful to Will, and we hope that `Term` will end up being a fraction as cool as `rich`.

 ### Installation
 In a Julia script: